rubyunconfeu/2019-website/index.md

 <div class="content-section content-section--purplebg" markdown="1">
 ## Unconf you say?

 What exactly is an Unconference?
+It is an Barcamp style event.
 It works like this: Everybody can propose a talk.
-Everybody votes for the talks they want to see.
+Everybody <a href="https://photos.google.com/share/AF1QipMsEs4aQYcFM8huSV0wCqM9Ad8QUOThI8OLZ-i_25YpcQIWNQ3GUGs6AmKU4n_syw/photo/AF1QipMHzGrQcK3XB7m2Zgx6vOrpytIjW8RcwYpy14uM?key=akdDRURtREoySXRveVFlcmlkUVVENHRkOWN4Yy13">votes for the talks</a> they want to see.
 The most voted talks will be held.
-You decide what will happen!
+You decide what will happen during the Unconference!

-**Read more: <a href="https://gist.github.com/robertkowalski/8b21484c517c54d9b80aeba1d43864c9">What is an Unconference</a>**
+**Read more about <a href="https://gist.github.com/robertkowalski/8b21484c517c54d9b80aeba1d43864c9">what exactly is an Unconference</a>**
 </div>

 <div class="content-section content-section" markdown="1">